31-33/juryroom/imports/api/README.md

 ```
 {
     _id: String,
-    discussion_id: String,
+    discussionId: String,
-    parent_id: String,
+    parentId: String,
-    posted_time: Date,
+    postedTime: Date,
-    author_id: String,
+    authorId: String,
     text: String,
-    collapsed: [String],
+    collapsedBy: [String],
 }
 ```

 `_id`: *The unique identifier for this comment.*

-`discussion_id`: *Uniquely identifies the entry in the Discussions collection, to which this comment belongs.*
+`discussionId`: *Uniquely identifies the entry in the Discussions collection, to which this comment belongs.*

-`parent_id`: *Uniquely identifies another entry within the Comments collection, to which this comment is a reply to.
+`parentId`: *Uniquely identifies another entry within the Comments collection, to which this comment is a reply to.
 This field may also be an empty string, representing comments which are posted at the root-level.*

-`posted_time`: *ISODate object representing the UTC time when this comment was posted.*
+`postedTime`: *ISODate object representing the UTC time when this comment was posted.*

-`author_id`: *Stores the unique identifier for the user who posted this comment.*
+`authorId`: *Stores the unique identifier for the user who posted this comment.*

 `text`: *Stores the text/content of this comment. **Note: maximum length can be configured within `/imports/api/Comments.js`, currently set to 280 characters.***

-`collapsed`: *A collection of user_id's who currently have this comment collapsed.*
+`collapsedBy`: *A collection of user id's who currently have this comment collapsed.*

 ---
 ## Vote